allanpersson/home-assistant-config/README.md

+## Code 🌅
+Let me be clear from the start; I'm not a great coder in any way!
+I don't feel the excitement from putting some code together, but i have the higest respect and admiration for people who finds joy in it and are good at it. **You make my life easier ❤️**

+So you might experience my code is 'ugly' and you are probably right, i find joy in making things work as i want it to.
+In coding there is frontend and backend coders, i'm the **userfriendliness and comfort guy** 😛

 ## Description 🌅
 Configuration for [Home Assistant](https://home-assistant.io/) running [Hass.io](https://home-assistant.io/hassio/) on a [INTEL® NUC KIT NUC8I3BEK](https://rover.ebay.com/rover/1/710-53481-19255-0/1?mpre=https%3A%2F%2Fwww.ebay.co.uk%2Fsch%2Fi.html%3F_from%3DR40%26_trksid%3Dm570.l1313%26_nkw%3DINTEL%2BNUC8I3BEK%2B%26_sacat%3D0&campid=5338610312&toolid=20008) for a two bedroom apartment (66m2).

 I use `packages "configuration"` introduced by [Frenck](https://github.com/frenck/).

 That means my [configuration.yaml](https://github.com/allanpersson/home-assistant-config/blob/master/configuration.yaml) points to the folder [integrations](https://github.com/allanpersson/home-assistant-config/tree/master/integrations), and the files in my [integrations](https://github.com/allanpersson/home-assistant-config/tree/master/integrations) folder is pointing to the [entities](https://github.com/allanpersson/home-assistant-config/tree/master/entities) folder where every entity has it's own file sorted by type.

+## PRs 🌅